Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: -dimensional Ricci cubic gravity

 which is not exactly the horizon radius $r_+$.
 The background Ricci tensor and Ricci scalar are determined by

 Plugging (\ref{beeq}) into (\ref{equa2}), the background $P$-tensor takes a maximally symmetric form as

 with introducing two new parameters

-The two parameters $\alpha$ and $\beta$ are enough to denote the Ricci polynomials ${\cal R}_3$, instead of three parameters $\{e_1,e_2,e_3\}$ on the AdS black hole background.
+The two parameters $\alpha$ and $\beta$ are enough to denote the Ricci polynomial ${\cal R}_3$ on the AdS black hole background, instead of three parameters $\{e_1,e_2,e_3\}$.
 The expression (\ref{p-tensor}) will be used to derive the Wald entropy in section 5.
 Here, the effective cosmological constant $\Lambda$ is related to the bare cosmological constant $\Lambda_0$ as

-In the cases of $n=6$ and $\alpha=-n\beta$, one finds $ \Lambda= \Lambda_0$ in the sixth-order gravity as $n=4$ in the Ricci quadratic gravity.
-It is easy to show that the AdS black hole (\ref{sch}) to the $n$-dimensional Einstein equation of $G_{\mu\nu}=\Lambda_0\bar{g}_{\mu\nu}$ is also the solution to the sixth-order gravity when one substitutes (\ref{p-tensor}) together with (\ref{beeq}) into (\ref{equa1}).
+In the case of $\alpha=\beta=0(e_2=-\frac{3ne_1}{2},~e_3=\frac{n^2e_1}{2})$, one finds $ \Lambda= \Lambda_0$ in quasi-topological gravity.
+It is easy to show that the AdS black hole (\ref{sch}) to Einstein equation of $G_{\mu\nu}=\Lambda\bar{g}_{\mu\nu}$ is also the solution to the Ricci cubic gravity when one substitutes (\ref{p-tensor}) together with (\ref{beeq}) into (\ref{equa1}).
 However, the background Riemann tensor for the AdS black hole is not given by the AdS$_n$-curvature tensor

-which states that the AdS black hole (\ref{sch}) is not a maximally symmetric vacuum.
+which implies that the AdS black hole (\ref{sch}) is not a maximally symmetric vacuum.

-Finally, we wish to comment that the Lee-Wick term does not generate any background values because of its covariant derivatives acting on $\bar{R}$ and $\bar{R}_{\mu\nu}$.